EdwardGithinji/ToDoappEdwardG/README.md

-# ToDoappEdwardG
+# ToDoAppLaravelEdward
-To do app using laravel.
-It exists on local host and is called custometrixapp.todo
+This is a simple to do web application created using laravel called Custometrixapp.todo.
+It was created using laravel 5.8.0, php7 and xampp server.